sozonome/kapturalumina/README.md

   - Cloudinary for image storage
   - CloudImage for image resizing, compression, (image transformer) and acceleration / optimization
 * Deployment : Vercel (Formerly Zeit) for PWA (Web App) Version

+* some dependencies
+  - `@ionic-native/app-minimize`
+    Why?
+So the problem started when I build the app into capacitor-android.
+The hardware back button behavior in Capacitor Android Ionic React app is a bit annoying and mostly it made the app crashed.
+So I try to find a way how to fully disable the android hardware back button in this app.
+Found Capacitor App API and I use it to make the app exit when push the android hardware button.
+But it ruins the user experience of the app.
+So I try to think another alternative.
+I thought why don't I just make the app minimize.
+Turned out there was a plugin to minimize the app, so that's how I end up using this plugin...
+Quite a story but I learned so much and have fun.

 ## Getting Started
 * [Download](https://nodejs.org) and install node.js